nus-cs2113-AY2223S2/ip/docs/README.md

    1. This step is important as it ensures that the saved tasks file will be saved in the same directory.
 Otherwise, the file will be stored in the current working directory.
 7. Use the command `java -jar ip.jar` to launch Duke.
 If done correctly, you will see something like this on your first start up:
    ![startup.png](images/startup.png)
 8. When you are done using the app, enter `bye` to shut the application down.
-This ensures that Duke will save your data.
+This ensures that Duke will save your data, as saving data is only done during the shut-down process.

 # Quick Notes about Formatting and Inputs
 1. All words in `UPPER_CASE` are parameters, and all words in `this formatting` are instructions that you can copy directly.
 2. There are **no optional parameters**, so each parameter must have an input.
 Any mistakes will throw an error message to inform you that there has been a mistake, and what the correct format is.
+   1. Do read the user guide carefully as the inclusion of additional parameters may cause Duke to crash.
 3. All command words, such as `deadline` or `unmark`, are case-insensitive: any combination of capitalized and non-capitalized characters will still call the correct command, as long as it is spelt correctly.
 4. `DATE TIME` inputs for deadline and event tasks, ie. using the commands `/by`, `/from` and `/to`, will use the format `YYYY-MM-DD HH:MM`, in 24-hour time, such as entering `2023-01-23 23:59` to represent 23 Jan 2023, 11:59pm.
    1. You are required to have both the date and time.
 Omitting either will cause Duke to throw an error.